bambielli/bambielli.github.io/_posts/2016-04-16-javascript-bind.md

 ###Extra Example:

-Apparently it is possible to bind and invoke a function in place.
+Apparently it is possible to bind and invoke the bound function in place.

 {%highlight javascript%}
 var Brian = {
 	firstName: 'Brian',